-Name (Date of Birth) Number of Company Shares Held Career Summary, Positions, and Important Positions in Other Entities Taku Fukui (August 24, 1961) 0 shares Apr., 1987 Registered as a lawyer (with Daini Tokyo Bar Association) Apr., 2004 Entered Kashiwagi Sogo Law Offices Professor at the Keio Law School (to date) (except for the period from April 1, 2012 to March 31, 2013) June, 2005 Audit & Supervisory Board Member of the Company (to date) Jan., 2009 Managing Partner of the above Law Offices (to date) -Important Positions in Other Entities- Managing Partner of Kashiwagi Sogo Law Offices
+Name (Date of Birth) Number of Company Shares Held Career Summary, Positions, and Important Positions in Other Entities Yoshihito Kosaka (July 13, 1955) 600 shares Dec., 1984 Registered as a Certified Public Tax Accountant Mar.
+1990 Registered as a Certified Public Accountant Apr., 1991 Representative Partner, Actus Audit Corporation (currently Grant Thornton Taiyo ASG) (to date) June, 2006 Audit & Supervisory Board Member of the Company (to date) July, 2009 Representative Partner, HIYU Certified Tax Accountants' Corporation (to date) - Important Positions in Other Entities - Representative Partner, Grant Thornton Taiyo ASG Representative Partner, HIYU Certified Tax Accountants' Corporation

-Notes 1: There is no special interest between the above candidate and the Company.

-2: Mr. Taku Fukui is a candidate for an Outside Audit & Supervisory Board Member as defined in Item 16, Article 2 of the Corporations Law.
-He first became an Outside Audit & Supervisory Board Member of the Company in June 2005, and will have held this position for eight (8) years at the conclusion of this General Meeting of Shareholders.
-During this period, he has performed a satisfactory job in auditing from a professional, legal perspective.
-In view of this, his nomination reflects the confidence that the Company places in him to continue to provide the same appropriate performance as an Outside Audit & Supervisory Board Member and to contribute to ensuring the compliance system for the Company.
-Mr. Fukui has sat on the compliance review and recommendation committees (as a third-party member) for several listed companies, and has a wealth of experience and knowledge in the field of corporate compliance.
+- Notes 1: There is no special interest between the above candidate and the Company. - 2: Mr. Yoshihito Kosaka is a candidate for Outside Audit & Supervisory Board Member of the Company as defined in Item 16, Article 2 of the Corporations Law.
+Mr. Kosaka assumed the position of Outside Audit & Supervisory Board Member of the Company in June 2006; his terms of office as Outside Audit & Supervisory Board Member of the Company will have reached eight (8) years as of the close of this General Meeting of Shareholders.
+During his term, Mr. Kosaka has satisfactorily performed his auditing duties from a professional perspective as a certified public accountant and a certified tax accountant.
+As the Company has judged that Mr. Kosaka will continue to provide the same appropriate performances as Outside Audit & Supervisory Board Member and to contribute to ensuring the compliance system of the Company, Mr. Kosaka has been nominated as a candidate for the position.

-4th Agendum: Continuance of the Handling Policy (Anti-takeover Defensive Plan) toward Large-scale Purchase of the Company's Shares and Other Securities
+4th Agendum: Continuance of the Handling Policy toward Large-scale Purchase of the Company's Shares and Other Securities

 Upon the approval of the 131st annual meeting of shareholders held on June 27, 2008, the Company introduced the current handling policy toward a Large-scale Purchase of the Company's shares and other securities (the "Handling Policy").
 Subsequently, the Handling Policy has been adhered to with the approval of the annual meeting of shareholders.
-In accordance with the expiration of the effective period of the Handling Policy at the conclusion of this General Meeting of Shareholders, in order to continuously secure and improve the Company's corporate value and/or the common interests of the Company's shareholders, the Company made decisions on the continuance of the Handling Policy with the details mentioned below at the Board of Directors' meeting held on May 16, 2013, subject to the condition of authorization at this General Meeting of Shareholders.
+In accordance with the expiration of the effective period of the Handling Policy at the conclusion of this General Meeting of Shareholders, in order to continuously secure and improve the Company's corporate value and/or the common interests of the Company's shareholders, the Company made decisions on the continuance of the Handling Policy with the details mentioned below at the Board of Directors' meeting held on May 16, 2014, subject to the condition of authorization at this General Meeting of Shareholders.